|

 8. UNESCO Sites – Türkiye has 19 properties inscribed on the UNESCO World Heritage List and another 84 properties on the Tentative List.

-The basics in Türkİye
+The basics of Türkİye

 Food & Drinks